 While I had the paint out, I added a little patina to the handles of this old wood drawer.
 The handles were already rusty so I didn’t prime them, I just added a little of the copper paint and spritzed them with the Patina Aging Solution.

 Let me know what you think and if you plan to add a patina finish to your next upcycle.
-As always, if you have questions, feel free to leave them in the comment section below!
+If you have any questions, feel free to leave them in the comment section below!

 - Inspiring Fairy Garden Ideas and Easy DIYs